freneticmonkey/migrate/README.md

 - [X] AUTO_INC support
 - [X] Implement migrations
 - [X] Implement migration validation checks
-- [ ] Add flag to allow for destructive migrations (drop table, rename column)
+- [x] Add flag to allow for destructive migrations (drop table, rename column)
-- [ ] Initialise Target Database
+- [X] Initialise Project Database
-- [ ] Setup from existing target database
+- [ ] Setup from existing project database
-- [ ] Support local Git Schema changes (Avoiding Git Clone wiping any uncommitted changes from schema)
+- [X] Support local Git Schema changes (Avoiding Git Clone wiping any uncommitted changes from schema)
 - [ ] Add strict mode which hashes the create table statement and stores it for validation against each of the migration_steps.
 - [ ] Add additional metadata validation where in a rename will fail to update the metadata table.
 Repair using best guess from the YAML schema?
 - [ ] Load Config via URL
+- [ ] Add environment setting support

 # TODO Management
 - [X] Implement tables: